 5. Avoid Skinny Heels for Outdoor Weddings

 Good advice for any gown: Nix a skinny heel for a beach or outdoor affair.
 The heel will sink into sand or grass.
-You'll end up walking with wobble and getting your heels dirty.
+You'll end up walking with a wobble and getting your heels dirty.

 6. Opt for Comfort

 "Don't buy a shoe that isn't comfy when you initially try it on.
 After five-plus hours of standing in it, it won't be any more comfortable," Gegeckas says.
 Once you've determined your comfort level (and pain threshold), think about your gown's silhouette.
-As much as you might want to wear that six-inch hot-pink pump, if you've bought a ball gown, it's going to be lost in tulle anyway.
+As much as you might want to wear that six-inch, hot-pink pump, if you've bought a ball gown, it's going to be lost in tulle anyway.

 7. Consider Changing Footwear After the Ceremony

-If you still have your heart set on a gorgeous pair of wedding shoes that isn't the most comfortable, consider wearing the uncomfortable but stunning pair for the ceremony and changing at the reception.
+If you still have your heart set on a gorgeous pair of wedding shoes that aren't the most comfortable, consider wearing the uncomfortable but stunning pair for the ceremony and changing at the reception.
 "Buy yourself a second pair of shoes to change into at the reception," says Gegeckas.
 "After dancing the night away, you'll be thankful."
 And comfort, of course, doesn't have to mean boring.
 There are plenty of lovely flats and sandals that will look great.